-The Showa University created Showa Hanako, to help dental graduates to train in their profession.
+Showa University created Showa Hanako to help dental graduates train for their profession.

 Talking robots

-It was a great advance in 2010 when talking robots were presented, although with a huge limitation.
-The video shows a bit of the presentation; you should know English or Japanese to understand.
+It was a major advance in 2010 when talking robots were presented, although with a huge limitation.
+The video shows a bit of the presentation; you need English or Japanese to understand it properly.

 Robot that imitates movements